Sohith123-mu/carbon-calculator/README.md

 Open a terminal and type: python3 --version

-Clone the Repository: git clone https://github.com/Sohith123-mu/carbon-calculator.git
+2.Clone the Repository: git clone https://github.com/Sohith123-mu/carbon-calculator.git

-Navigate to the Project Folder: cd software-engineering-project
+3.Navigate to the Project Folder: cd software-engineering-project

-Install Dependencies: pip install -r requirements.txt
+4.Install Dependencies: pip install -r requirements.txt

-Run the Application: python3 app.py
+5.Run the Application: python3 app.py

 You’ll see output like this:

 Running on http://127.0.0.1:5000
 Copy the URL and past it any browser, the carbon emission calculator will load.

+Front end : Sai Charan, Madhu Sudhan Reddy
+Back end : Dhanush,Sohith and Durga Rushi
+Database management : Sahith Potu